UK and Women, Multicultural Europe, and the African Diaspora

 - Produce multimedia narratives and analyses

-Please refer to the Summer 2019 Syllabus for additional course information.
+Please refer to the Course Syllabus Summer 2020 for additional course information.

 This program is accompanied by learning activities and reflections via an online course.